pythonkr/pycon-code-of-conduct/code_of_conduct.md

 *   [How and why we improved DjangoCon Europe’s Code of Conduct](https://medium.com/@mxsash/how-and-why-we-improved-djangocon-europes-code-of-conduct-8c203eb591ee)

 ## If you have any suggestions, please contribute
-Pycon Korea’s Code of Conduct is constantly changing to achieve the goal of creating a better community.
+PyCon Korea’s Code of Conduct is constantly changing to achieve the goal of creating a better community.
 Despite the painstaking efforts of the PyCon Korea Organizing Team and many other people, there are still areas for improvement in this Code of Conduct.

 You can also participate in the course of improving the Code of Conduct.
 If you have any suggestions or comments, or anything else regarding the Code of Conduct, please feel free to contact us at [coc@pycon.kr](mailto:coc@pycon.kr).
 The Organizing Team will take a close look at your comments and suggestions.